Lachiemckbioinfo/KEGGChem/README.md

 ## Legal
+KEGGChem is published under a MIT license (details in license.txt).
-The author of these scripts is not associated with, nor endorsed by the KEGG team in any way.
+Neither the author nor KEGGChem is not associated with, nor endorsed by the KEGG team in any way.
+Please abide by the copyright and licensing terms of the KEGG program and associated programs as described by their products.